RCmags/imuFilter/README.md

 Moreover, since a 6-axis IMU (gyro-accelerometer) cannot measure an absolute heading, a function is included to rotate the orientation about the vertical (yaw) axis.
 One can use vector operations to correct the heading with an additional sensor like a magnetometer.

-__Note__: This algorithm is robust enough that it has been used to determine the attitude of an RC plane.
+__Note__: This algorithm is robust enough that it can be used to determine the attitude of an RC plane.

 # Dependecies
 This library depends on the [vector_datatype](https://github.com/RCmags/vector_datatype) library.